igrafx/miningkafka/howto.md

 ```
 The **jar** contains all the UDFs of the project.

-Place the newly created `.jar` file (located in the `target/scala-2.13` directory) into the `docker-compose/extensions/` directory of the iGrafx Liveconnect module.
+Place the newly created `.jar` file (located in the `target/scala-2.13` directory) into the `docker-compose/extensions/` directory of the Docker Compose module.
 If this directory does not exist, create it.
 Ensure the following lines are included in the `ksqldb-server` configuration in `docker-compose.yml`:

 ```
 ksqldb-server: